svakulenk0/ODExploration_data/README.md

 2. Dialog turn separators:

-* E for the expert utterance
+* A for the agent utterance
 * U for the user utterance

 3. [[]] indicates concept span